-- The total length of all battery connection cables (positive and negative) must not exceed 1m (incl. cell connections). - The product must be inspected and the contacts must be checked again before commissioning. - The motor controller must be protected against the motor phases being mixed up or short-circuited. - Operation without a motor connected is forbidden. - The interfaces (RS232, analog and digital) must be wired minimally (see Figure 6 page 22). - The sensor supply (5V) shall not be supplied with an external power source. - The current limitation must be adapted to the motor used. - Modifications to the product are not permitted.
+- The total length of all battery connection cables (positive and negative) must not exceed 1m (incl. cell connections). - Before the first operation, the product must be checked against damages and the correct connection of all connections must be checked again. - The motor controller must be protected against the motor phases being mixed up or short-circuited. - Operation without a motor connected is forbidden. - The interfaces (RS232, analog and digital) must be wired minimally (see Figure 6 page 23). - The sensor supply (5V) must not be supplied with an external power source. - The current limitation must be adapted to the motor used. - Modifications to the product are not permitted.

-A Danger
+M Danger